hughest64/trivia-svelte5/README.md

 -   From the root: `npm run dev` to start the SvetleKit dev server at `localhost:5173`

 ## Deployment

+### Setup
+- Example deployment configuration files are located in `/deploy` and they are set up to run the app as a user called `triviamafia`.

 ### Additional files
 -  `server/server/settings_prod.py` with variables for `ALLOWED_HOSTS` and `CSRF_TRUSTED_ORIGINS`